apetrone11235/angela-petrone.github.io/_posts/2019-02-17-Bryce-Harper-Pt2.md

 F-statistic:    43 on 3 and 4 DF,  p-value: 0.001679
 ```

-Seeing this result, my main concern was the error terms, but I wanted to run some diagnostic tests on the model before writing it off.
+This result showed a big improvement from my inital model, but I wanted to run some diagnostic tests to see how usable it was.
 The first thing I checked for was if there was collinearity between variables

 ```
 cov(BryceHarperHitting$SLG, BryceHarperHitting$OBP)